kubernetes-retired/service-catalog/docs/devguide.md

 before running the tests with `-update`.
 This flag only manages the contents of the golden files, but doesn't create or delete them.

-Keep in mind that Golden files help catch errors when the output unexpectedly changes.
+Keep in mind that golden files help catch errors when the output unexpectedly changes.
 It's up to you to judge when you should run the tests with -update, and to diff the changes in the golden file to ensure that the new output is correct.

 ## Documentation

-Our documentation site is located at https://svc-cat.io.
+Our documentation site is located at [svc-cat.io](https://svc-cat.io).
 The content files are located in the `docs/` directory, and the website framework in `docsite/`.

 To preview your changes, run `make docs-preview` and then open `http://localhost:4000` in